HaikuTeam/animator/README.md

 ### Getting started

-Creating a Haiku component begins in the Haiku app:
+Creating a Haiku component begins in Haiku for Mac:

 1. Design a component in Haiku for Mac — or ask your designer for a component's Haiku share URL
 2. Install the Haiku CLI: `$ yarn global add @haiku/cli` or `$ npm i @haiku/cli --global`